 For example, if a role contains privileges to modify folders, selecting this option extends the privileges to all the virtual machines in a folder.
 You might deselect this option to create a more complex hierarchy of permissions.
 For example, deselect this option to override the permissions that are propagated from the root of a certain node from the hierarchy tree, but without overriding the permissions of the child objects of that node.

 - Click Add to assign the role and its associated privileges to the user or user group.

-- Repeat Step 3 through 4 to assign roles and privileges to the users or user groups on the other Site Recovery Manager site.
+- Repeat Step 3 through Step 5 to assign roles and privileges to the users or user groups on the other Site Recovery Manager site.

 You can assign only one role to a user or user group.
 If a user who is not a vCenter Server administrator requires the privileges of more than one Site Recovery Manager role, you can create multiple user groups.
 For example, a user might require the privileges to manage recovery plans and to run recovery plans.

 - Assign the SRM Recovery Plans Administrator role to one group.

 - Assign the SRM Recovery Administrator role to the other group.

 - Add the user to both user groups.